MogwaiMomo/capstone/README.md

 # TO DO LIST - WEEK 2

-20190108: Create a basic n-gram model to predict the next word after 1, 2, or 3 words:
+20190108: Create a basic n-gram model to predict the next word after 1, 2, or 3 words

 Today: Create a bigram transition matrix